rails/spring/README.md

 prevents the user having to constantly jump between a terminal with a real shell and a terminal running the rails "commands console".

+## Compatibility

+At the moment only MRI 1.9.3 / Rails 3.2 is supported.

 ## Usage

 Add `spring` to your gemfile and do a `bundle`.